-Want to learn how to grow an apple tree?
 An apple a day keeps the doctor away.
 That might be a horrible cliché, but growing apple trees in your garden really is a wonderful way to make sure you and your family stay happy and healthy.
-Growing apple trees in your garden could be a great way to expand your home-grown diet, without having so spend hours maintaining your garden.
-Unlike some other fruit trees, Apple trees are easy to grow, and once established, can pretty much take care of themselves.
-If you put them in the right place, choose the right variety, and keep a weather eye on things, growing apple trees from seed should produce an abundance of fruit for you year after year.
+Growing these plants in your garden could be a great way to expand your home-grown diet, without having to spend hours maintaining your garden.

 Though not native to North America, apples have come to play an integral part in the image of America and the ‘American psyche’.
 By the 1940s, the phrase ‘as American as apple pie’ had been coined.

 If you want to add a couple of fruiting plants to your garden, this guide will take you through everything that you need to know, including when to plant apple trees.